wangyang325/Intercom/README.md

 # Run (jre 1.8) on local
 Copy the assignment-1.0.jar (Github:./assignment-1.0.jar) to local.

-java -jar assignment-1.0.jar
-(Jre 1.8 needed)
+java -jar assignment-1.0.jar(Jre 1.8 needed)

 Two ways to use:
   1. Upload the customer list by file.
   2. Copy the list to web page.

 Demo:

 http://34.247.85.101/index

 # Deployment on AWS
 used Docker to deploy on AWS

 Restful API -> AWS (EC2:Docker server)

 # Test
 UT: I used Junit to make some tests for the service module.

 IT: Tested it on AWS.

 Cases:

-    1. Input checks (Normal).
+    1. Input checks (Normal-Special).

-    2. No data (Normal).
+    2. No data (Normal-Special).

     3. Wrong format file or text (Error).

+    4. Wrong center location.
+(Normal-Special)

-    4. One record (Normal).
+    5. One record (Normal).

-    5. Two or more records (Normal).
+    6. Two or more records (Normal).

-       5.1 No hit
+       6.1 No hit
-       5.2 One hit
+       6.2 One hit
-       5.3 all hits
+       6.3 all hits
-       5.4 partial hits
+       6.4 partial hits

-    6. Performance test (Did not do it for the time reason).
+    7. Performance test (Did not do it for the time reason).

+       7.1 standard test
+       7.2 Load test
+       7.3 stress test
+       7.4 statable test
+       7.5 concurrent test